 Brachial plexus palsy refers to a form of paralysis of the arm as a result of an injury to the network of nerves that run from the spine, through the shoulder, and to the fingertips.
 The brachial plexus conducts signals from the spine to the arm and hand, and these signals are what cause the arm and hand muscles to move.

 Learning of a child’s birth injury can be a difficult and challenging time.
-From our homes to yours, we at Oshman & Mirisola want to offer you our sincere thoughts, and provide you with the answers and real support you need.
+From our homes to yours, we at The Oshman Firm want to offer you our sincere thoughts, and provide you with the answers and real support you need.

-If you feel that your child’s Erb’s Palsy diagnosis was due to a birth injury or error and are ready to talk with someone today, contact the birth injury attorneys at Oshman and Mirisola at (800) 400-8182 for a no-cost, no-obligation consultation.
+If you feel that your child’s Erb’s Palsy diagnosis was due to a birth injury or error and are ready to talk with someone today, contact the birth injury attorneys at The Oshman Firm at (800) 400-8182 for a no-cost, no-obligation consultation.
 We are here for you and ready to help you through this time.

 Brachial Plexus Injuries